ShowkatJamil/Mystic_Morsel/README.md

-# Mystic Morsel Online Bakey Shop
+# Mystic Morsel Online Bakery Shop

 Mystic Morsel is an online cake and donut shop.
 It has a user and admin interface.
 Users can order and admin can check order info.